Logo of the brand Maison Douillet

 Nomadic populations hunting in the surrounding steppe plains then made incursions into the Alpine valleys².

-Favoured by a change in plant cover and fauna, human settlement was easier and we witnessed a gradual conquest of Alpine territories (12,000 BC – 5,000 BC).
-Seasonal sites (encampments, hunting halts, observation points) emerged, and the impact of these nomadic hunter-gatherer communities on the Alpine environment was relatively discreet.
+Favored by a change in vegetation cover and fauna, human settlement became easier and we witnessed a gradual conquest of Alpine territories (12000 BC – 5000 BC).
+Seasonal sites (campsites, hunting halts, observation points) emerged, and the impact of these nomadic hunter-gatherer communities on the Alpine environment was relatively discreet.

 It was not until the Neolithic period that the first farming societies really settled in the Alps.

 Opposite: Peasant communities crossing an Alpine pass (Col Collon, alt.
 3070m).
-This reconstruction of a Neolithic migration (5000 BC) across an Alpine pass gives an idea of the relationship between societies and migration, domestication and trade.
+This reconstruction of a Neolithic migration (5000 B.C.) across an Alpine pass allows us to imagine the relationship between societies and migration, domestication and trade.

-1: Evidence of human presence in the Alps during periods of warming: interglacial period RissWürm (around 100,000 BC); Middle Palaeolithic (around 40,000 BC).
-But these were only temporary settlements, particularly for hunters, who seemed to confine themselves to high altitude camps in caves.
-From the Upper Palaeolithic/Mesolithic (16,000-12,000 BC) onwards, nomadic hunter/gatherer communities began to establish themselves on a seasonal/semi-permanent basis.
-It was not until the Neolithic period (around 5000 BC) that the first ‘peasant’ societies became sedentary.
+1: Traces of human presence have been found in the Alps during periods of warming: Riss-Würm interglacial period (approx. 100,000 BC); Middle Paleolithic (approx. 40,000 BC).
+But these are only temporary presences, notably of hunters who seem to have confined themselves to high altitude camps in caves.
+From the Upper Paleolithic/Mesolithic (16000-12000 BC) onwards, nomadic hunter/gatherer communities begin to establish themselves on a seasonal/semi-permanent basis.
+It wasn’t until the Neolithic period (around 5000 BC) that the first “peasant” societies became sedentary.

-In the early Neolithic period (around 5500 BC), the first farming communities settled at low and medium altitudes in the Alpine valleys.
+At the beginning of the Neolithic (c.
+5500 BC), the first farming communities settled in the low and mid-altitude Alpine valleys.
 They created suitable sites in strategic locations (river alluvial fans, hilltops, terraces), adapted to economic activities (sheepfolds, extraction of raw materials) and symbolic practices (necropolises, rock painting and engraving, etc.).

 These village communities grow cereals (grain, small spelt, barley) and domesticate animals (goats, sheep) – alongside predatory activities (hunting, fishing, gathering).

-The Bronze Age brought a new change to the history of the Alps.
-As metallurgy gradually developed, so did the production of bronze tools, weapons and jewellery.
+The Bronze Age ushered in a new era in the history of the Alps.
+As metallurgy gradually developed, so did the production of bronze tools, weapons and jewelry.
 Trade intensified during this period, transforming Alpine societies towards greater complexity and social stratification.

-opposite: Reproduction ofÖtzi’s outfit, attesting to the quality of Neolithic clothing.
+Opposite: Reproduction ofÖtzi‘s outfit, attesting to the quality of Neolithic outfits.

 Goatskin patchwork tunic.
 Bearskin cap with drawstring.
 Shoes with leather sole and upper tongue.
-Inner sock made of twisted grass netting.
-Adjustable cape made from alpine grass stems.
+Inner slipper in twisted grass netting.
+Adjustable cape in alpine grass stems.

 2008 (2nd edition)